 - As part of the tested controls section – You can also find the CUECs right in the testing section.
 They’re usually documented along with the control objectives they align with.

 Finding the CUECs in the report is only part of the battle!
-Understanding what CUECs mean to you is critical.
-It’s important to understand complementary user entity controls because they outline to you (the intended user of the service or product) the roles, responsibilities and obligations you have in ensuring the stated control objectives are effective for your organization.
+Understanding what CUECs mean to your organization is critical.
+It’s crucial to fully understand complementary user entity controls because they outline to you (the intended user of the product or service) the roles, responsibilities and obligations you have in ensuring the stated control objectives are effective for your organization.

 Common Examples of CUECs in a SOC Report

-- Authorization Policies and Procedures, i.e. Policies and procedures that ensure transactions are appropriately authorized and transactions are secure, timely and complete
+- Policies and procedures that ensure transactions are appropriately authorized and transactions are secure, timely and complete

 You’ve Located the CUECs.
 Now What?

 Knowing about CUECs still isn’t enough.
-As part of your vendor management process, you have to map them back to your own policies and procedures to ensure that you have controls in place that properly align with your vendor’s expectations.
-Part of understanding a vendor’s value in providing a service is making sure you can effectively execute your responsibilities.
+As part of your vendor risk management process, you have to map them back to your own policies and procedures to ensure that you have controls in place that properly align with your vendor’s expectations.
+Part of comprehending a vendor’s value in providing a product or service is making sure you can effectively execute your responsibilities.

 For a full check on your vendor management policy, program and procedures, download our Vendor Management Umbrella infographic series.